Sarkoxed/Crypto-Library/README.md

        - find_roots_mod_prime_power.py - Find all the polynomial roots mod $p^e$

 ### Matrices

-    - Get jordan General Decomposition of a matrix over a finite field
+    - Get Jordan General Decomposition of a matrix over a finite field
     - Find the matrix order with help of previous thing
     - LFSR analysis with help of matrix order